- TypeScript and JSX

 GitHub Actions

-bun test automatically detects if it’s running inside GitHub Actions and will emit GitHub Actions annotations to the console directly.
+bun test automatically detects when it’s running inside GitHub Actions and emits GitHub Actions annotations to the console directly.

 No configuration is needed, other than installing bun in the workflow and running bun test.